pnp/pnpjs/docs/odata/debug.md

 ## JSON

-You can also get a representation of the wrapped instance in JSON format consiting of all its own properties and values.
+You can also get a representation of the wrapped instance in JSON format consisting of all its own properties and values.

 ```TypeScript
 import { sp } from "@pnp/sp";